Regulators map out first capital blueprint for insurers

 The initiative has been sought by the G20 group of leading economies and its Financial Stability Board task force.
 The G20 pledged at the height of the financial crisis to leave no part of the global financial system unsupervised.

-Yet insurers say they should not face same type of rules as banks, concerned they will face the same high costs that banks have.
+Yet insurers say they should not face same type of rules as banks.
+Insurers fear the same expensive fate.

-The world's biggest banks have already raised billions of dollars in fresh capital - not just to meet rules imposed by the Basel committee, which supervises the sector - and still have a $155 billion (97.1 billion pounds) hole to fill to meet new capital rules by 2019.
+The world's biggest banks have already raised billions of dollars in fresh capital - not just to meet rules imposed by the Basel committee which supervises the sector - and still have a $155 billion hole to fill to meet new capital rules by 2019.

 MANY YEARS